kylecorry31/Trail-Sense/guides/en-US/guide_tool_white_noise.txt

 You can set a sleep timer to automatically stop the white noise after a certain amount of time.
 To set the sleep timer, enable the sleep timer switch and enter the amount of time you want the white noise to play for.
 The sleep timer will start counting down as soon as you start the white noise.

 ## Quick Action
-The White Noise quick action is available on any tab.
-You can enable the quick action in the settings for the tab you want it on.
+You can enable the White Noise quick action in the settings for the tab you want it on.

 To use the quick action, tap the White Noise quick action button to toggle it on or off.